beanb2/intkrige/README.md

 #> 1        0.1517327    0
 ```

-The interval prediction that reverses the elevation effect is included in the interval slot.
+The interval prediction (including the elevation effect) is included in the interval slot.
 The raw predictions are appended to the data frame under the following variable names:

 -center: the value of the interval centers returned directly from the kriging model,